rails/rails/guides/source/active_job_basics.md

 # If you want to send the email now use #deliver_now
 UserMailer.welcome(@user).deliver_now

-# If you want to send the email through ActiveJob use #deliver_later
+# If you want to send the email through Active Job use #deliver_later
 UserMailer.welcome(@user).deliver_later
 ```